 How Do I Install an ELD?

 To install the ELD system, locate and connect the supplied cable to your truck’s data port (6 or 9 pin).
-Secure the connection by twisting and locking it, then attach the ECM device to the cable’s OBDII port and power it on by activating the Accessory power, preferably by starting the truck or turning the key to the accessory.
+Secure the connection by twisting and locking it.
+Then attach the ECM device to the cable’s OBDII port and power it on by activating the Accessory power.
 Click here for more information.

 Do ELDs Support Different Types of Vehicles?